DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 ### Project Options

-Ensure you have a value of: `-ObjC` for the `Options passed to the LD linker` option in the Project Options:
+Ensure you have a value of: `-ObjC` for the `Options passed to the LD linker` option in the Project Options for iOS Device 64-bit:

 <img src="./Screenshots/ObjCLinkerOption.png" alt="ObjC linker option" height="400">